amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 ------------
 Since many Amiga games only run properly at a 50Hz vertical refresh rate, it's important to have both NTSC and PAL video modes set up in MiSTer.ini.
+Note that while the recommended core setting is PAL, Amiga (and Minimig) can change video modes on the fly.
+This is leveraged by the launcher to dynamically apply per-game video mode settings.
+However, setting the core option to PAL seems to benefit edge-case compatibility.

 Another idiosyncrasy with the Minimig core is viewport cropping.
 By default the full overscan area will be fed to the HDMI scaler, resulting in huge